alexilyenko/alexilyenko.github.io/_posts/2017-09-19-uiautomator-basics.markdown

     androidTestCompile 'com.android.support.test.uiautomator:uiautomator-v18:2.1.3'
 }
 ```
-Since other settings in the file depend on your app and and what it's built for, they are up to you.
+Since other settings in the file depend on your app and what it's built for, they are up to you.
 But these two lines must be included into `build.gradle` in order to use UiAutomator in your project.

 That's basically it!
 It wasn't difficult, right?
 You're ready to start writing you first test.